Cash equivalents

 Deposit insurance

 Deposit insurance is a safety net component of the national currency system designed to protect depositors in insured institutions against losses.
 Insurance coverage is generally limited to bank deposits and capped at a threshold that varies between jurisdictions.
-The cap is set to be sufficiently high to ensure the payment needs of the average household or small business (retail users) are met, but too low to adequately cover institutional investors with large cash balances under management.
+The cap is sufficiently high to ensure the payment needs of the average household or small business (retail users) are met, but far too small to adequately cover institutional investors with large cash balances under management.

 Inflation